Tafari-K/Lofi/README.md

 The form is fully responsive and styled with accessibility in mind, ensuring readability and usability across all devices and for users with assistive technologies.
 * Stylish Visual Integration
 Uses soft pastel tones, rounded borders, and a background feature of the blurred effect to match the site’s calming aesthetic while maintaining high contrast and legibility.
+* Field population
+The form has auto atrritube to give the user a simple and easy interaction with the site, using the information already stored within there devices.
 * Call-to-Action Button
 A prominent and inviting submit button (“Let’s Get Chilln’”) encourages user interaction and adds a playful, genre-appropriate tone.
 * Privacy Reassurance